MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## CredSSP

-- The **Updates** tool will sometimes throws the CredSSP error **You can't use Cluster-Aware updating tool without enabling CredSSP and providing explicit credentials**:
+- The **Updates** tool will sometimes throw the CredSSP error **You can't use Cluster-Aware updating tool without enabling CredSSP and providing explicit credentials**:

     :::image type="content" source="../media/updates-tool-credssp-error.png" alt-text="Screenshot of Updates tool using Cluster-Aware Updating with Cred S S P error.":::

     This error was widely seen when new clusters are created and then you try to access the **Updates** tool for these clusters in Windows Admin Center.
 This issue is fixed in Windows Admin Center v2110.
 [36734941]

-- The CredSSP session endpoint permission issue is an common CredSSP error that can be seen when Windows Admin Center runs on Windows client machines.
+- The CredSSP session endpoint permission issue is a common CredSSP error that can be seen when Windows Admin Center runs on Windows client machines.
 This issue is widely seen when the user who is using Windows Admin Center isn't the same user who installed Windows Admin Center on the client machine.

     To mitigate this problem, we have introduced the Windows Admin Center CredSSP administrators' group.
 The user facing this problem should be added to this group and then relogin to the desktop computer running Windows Admin Center.
 Below is an image of what the error notification was before (left) and after (right) the modification: